 The world gets smaller, flatter, and more digitized every day.
-Consider a 2018 study reported by CNBC, which found that 70% of professionals worldwide now telecommute at least one day every week.
-And among these location-flexible workers, the majority (55%) work remotely full-time, according to a joint study by AND CO and Remote Year.
+A 2018 study reported by CNBC found that 70% of professionals worldwide telecommuted at least one day every week — a trend that skyrocketed during the COVID-19 pandemic.
+Even after the pandemic ends, the majority (55%) of employers say they plan to continue allowing most office workers to telecommute, according to a 2020 study by PwC

 And this trend isn’t limited to full-time employees.
 Over 10% of the workforce eschews traditional jobs altogether and works in the “alternative economy,” according to the Bureau of Labor Statistics (BLS).
 Of the 90% who continue working full-time jobs, a third of them also maintain a side gig.

 I work entirely remotely, splitting my time between the United States, Europe, and Abu Dhabi.
 And I have to tell you: It’s hard to imagine going back to a traditional in-office job.

 Some of the benefits of working remotely are obvious.
 You can live anywhere, including towns and countries with a far more affordable cost of living.
 You can even earn money while traveling the world.

 You can work from home, Starbucks, or a coworking space.
 I pay $68 a month to use office space on the 35th floor of a glass tower overlooking the blue waters of the Persian Gulf.

 In many cases, you can set your own hours, an especially alluring perk for parents with young children.
 Many parents no longer have to choose between staying at home and continuing to work; they can work from home, whether full- or part-time, around their kids’ schedule.
 That’s an enormous financial relief for families who have considered switching to a single-income household but prefer a middle road instead.

 Working remotely is not for everyone.
 It takes far more discipline than the average in-office job.